georgetomzaridis/bot-apps-teithe-ihu-announcements/README.md

 ![alt text](https://github.com/georgetomzaridis/botappsteitheannouncements/blob/master/images/message_sample.png "Messenger Announcement")

 ## Features
-Checks for new nnouncements and if finds one, they will send it to messenger group chat or user chat
+Checks for new announcements and if finds one, they will send it to messenger group chat or user chat

 ## Links
 * Requests: https://pypi.org/project/requests/